Vocational Rehabilitation

 • Some ways your program might partner with VR counselors to support students,

-• How you can make the case that your program will help students prepare for and obtain employment, and
+• How your program will help students prepare for and obtain employment, and

-• What measures of success VR agencies are held to (XXLINK http://www.wintac.org/topic-areas/transition-to-the-common-performance-a...) and how you can help them meet these measures.
+• What measures of success VR agencies are held to and how you can help them meet these measures.

 For the best results, go into your first meeting, and maybe even first few meetings, with only one ask— to get to know each other sufficiently to ask about working together.
+It's important to keep in mind that the goal and purpose of VR is competitive, integrated employment.
 Approach VR staffers as professionals who can assist individuals on many levels, and as a resource you’d like to partner with to meet a common employment related need.
 In other words, don’t just think of VR as a funding stream.

-What kinds of supports could someone receive from VR if he wants to attend a college program for students with intellectual disability?
+What kinds of supports could someone receive from VR if they want to attend a college program for students with intellectual disability?

-Supports will be determined individually.
-They might include counseling and guidance, labor market information, habilitation services, tuition, fees, room and board, books/supplies, assistive technology, transportation assistance, and any other service that is determined to be needed.
+VR supports are determined on an individual basis.
+They might include counseling and guidance, plan development, tuition and fee support, room and board, books/supplies, assistive technology, transportation assistance, and any other service that is determined to be needed for the individual to obtain and maintain employment.

-Are there certain aspects of a college program that will make it more likely that CR may be able to help fund a student to attend?
+Are there certain aspects of a college program that will make it more likely that VR may be able to help fund a student to attend?

-VR will view a college program more favorably if the program can show that it offers training and integrated work experiences, and gives support and placement assistance leading to competitive integrated employment.
-It’s also good to demonstrate that people leaving the program have higher earnings, work more hours, and/or get better employer benefits than others who don’t go through the program.
+The goal of VR is to support individuals with disabilities in gaining and maintaining employment.
+Because of this, VR will view a college program more favorably if the program has a strong employment component and supports students in gaining inclusive work experiences.
+Programs can distinguish themselves by demonstrating that graduates of the program have higher employment rates, wage earnings, work more hours, and/or get better employer benefits than others who don’t go through the program.

-What rights to students with intellectual disability have if VR denies support for college?
+What rights do students with intellectual disability have if VR denies support for college?

-The Rehabilitation Act outlines that VR must have a policy on and provide due process for individuals and/or their representative or advocate who do not agree with a decision made by the counselor or agency, including if VR denies funding college for individuals with intellectual disabilities.
-As part of that due process most states provide for supervisory reviews or some form of informal review of determinations internally.
+Additionally, the Rehabilitation Act outlines that VR must have a policy on and provide due process for individuals and/or their representative or advocate who do not agree with a decision made by the counselor or agency, including if VR denies funding college for individuals with intellectual disabilities.
+As part of that due process, most states provide for supervisory reviews or some form of informal review of determinations internally.
 Individuals or representatives/advocates may also request a fair hearing with an impartial hearing officer.
 Such requests are best made by the individual however college program staff can play a support role by sharing with individuals their right to due process and how to use it.
+It is always best to try and resolve differences of opinion with the counselor first.
+Maintaining a collaborative relationship with your VR counselor is the best way to help them help you.
+They may know something that you don’t!

-Additionally, the Rehabilitation Act provides funding for each state to have an independent Client Assistance Program, often referred to as “CAP.”
+The Rehabilitation Act also provides funding for each state to have an independent Client Assistance Program, often referred to as “CAP.”
 This program provides advocacy and education directly related to VR decisions that eligible individuals disagree with.
 They are a valuable resource to such individuals.
 Your VR agency can tell you how to contact the CAP program for your state.

-• Partnerships could be originated by either the VR agency or the IHE,
+• Partnerships could be originated by either the VR agency or the college or university,

 • Successful partnerships were built on a foundation of shared values, understanding each other’s goals and processes, and attention to strong relationships between IHE and VR staff,